noramibu/Better-Shulkers/README.md

 ## Features
 This is a brief list of features.
 More can be found on [our website](https://noramibu.github.io/Better-Shulkers/):
 - Open shulker boxes from your hotbar
+- Open shulker boxes from your inventory
 - Automatically pick up items and place them in a shulker box
-- Whitelist certain items for a shulker box
+- Whitelist certain items for a shulker box via a recipe or enchantment
 - Visual display to show shulker box whitelists

 ## Downloads